Susha-M/Colab/README.md

-# Colab
-Imported from colab.

-Solving problems using python
+# Solving problems using python

+Problems

-1. n-queen problem
+1. n-queen problem (imported from Colab)
-2. Sudoku board generator
+2. Sudoku board generator (Arrangement of numbers in sudoku rules)
 3. Hospital Management System (CS 12th project) with the intersection of mysql-connector and MYSQL database.